Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Examples

 \paragraph{Generalized Horn forms} The Horn form $f(x)$ generalizes to a family of copositive forms in $n=3m+2$ variables ($m \ge 1)$:

 where we let the subscript for the indeterminate $x$ wrap cyclically, i.e. $x_{r+n} = x_r$.
 This family was studied in \cite{baston1969extreme}, and the Horn form corresponds to the case $m=1$.
-Using the same construction as for the Horn form, we formulate SDPs that demonstrate copositivity of $B(x;m)$ for each $m \in \{2,\ldots,5\}$.
-We then reduce these SDPs using diagonally-dominant approximations ($\DD^{d}$).
-Results also appear in Table~\ref{tab:horn}.
+As with the Horn form, we can show copositivity of $B(x;m)$ by showing a polynomial analogous to \eqref{eq:hornSOS} is a sum-of-squares.
+We formulate SDPs that demonstrate copositivity of $B(x;m)$ in this way for each $m \in \{1,\ldots,5\}$.
+We report reductions using diagonally-dominant ($\DD^d$) approximations, DIMACs error, reducing certificate error, and solve time in Tables~\ref{tab:horn1}-\ref{tab:horn3}.
+(Errors and solve time are omitted for $m>3$ since the SDPs are too large to solve.)